ollls/zio-quartz-ee/README.md

  ## LRU Locks, semaphore table.

  Cache will work with millions of entries with all your CPU cores busy, due to LRU tracking there will be a semaphore sync thru semaphore table, between regular and LRU table.
- Each record locked indivudualy with semaphore key calculated( maped ) from main mem cache table:
+ Each record locked individually with semaphore key calculated( maped ) from main mem cache table:

     semaphore_key <- ZIO(key.hashCode % 1024)